 Sometimes all it takes to spark an idea is one great element.
-For this modern bag, we started with a Dritz® Fashion Buckle as our feature and built outward from there.
-We used two different heavy faux leathers – one textured and one smooth.
+For this modern bag, we spotted a unique buckle and built outward from there.
+We used two different upholstery style faux leathers – one textured and one smooth.
 Of course, we’ve included lots of good tips and tricks for working with a vinyl substate to help you create the trendy look of our high-end boutique bag.

 Vinyl based faux leathers are much thicker than the micro-suedes and other lightweight leather-like fabrics generally used for garment construction.
 Because of this, it’s always important to keep layers to a minimum.
 For this bag, we used flat cut layers whenever possible.
 These raw cut edges can be touched up with a permanent marker to create a clean finish.